 Example 93: Mapping the Storage Size data category in XML

 The storageSizePointer attribute is used to map the non-ITS attribute max to the same functionality as storageSize.
 There is no character encoding specified, so the default UTF-8 is assumed.
-Note that, while the name "Papouasie-Nouvelle-Guinée" is 25 character long, the character 'é' is encoded into two bytes in UTF-8.
+Note that, while the name "Papouasie-Nouvelle-Guinée" is 25 characters long, the character 'é' is encoded into two bytes in UTF-8.
 Therefore this name is one byte too long to fit in its storage destination.

 <?xml version="1.0"?>